-The Youth Leadership Institute program for rising 9 thru 12 grades begins in September of each year.
+The Institute is a carefully designed experience for rising 9th thru 12th grades beginning in August of each year.
 Students may enter at any level however will not be allowed beyond the September entry period.
-Students attend monthly/Saturday seminars with a focus on personal growth, leadership and college/career preparation enhanced with related activities, events and experiences that contribute to confidence and resilience.
+Students attend mandatory monthly/Saturday seminars focused on personal growth, leadership and college/career preparation in addition to related activities, events and experiences that contribute to confidence and resilience.

 In addition AGUILA students are exposed to many local and national leaders, educators, resources, programs and organizations providing additional support toward academic, personal and professional goals.

-AYAP (AGUILA Young Achievers Program) is a specialized middle school program within AGUILA.
-A research based curriculum, AYAP seeks to prepare middle school students for high school success thereby increasing college application, enrollment and ultimately, college graduation.
+The Academy is a specialized middle school program within AGUILA.
+A research based curriculum, Academy seeks to prepare middle school students for high school success leading to increased confidence in college application, enrollment and ultimately, college graduation.

-The comprehensive project provides a web of support for students through monthly student sessions, parent seminars and specialized training for educators and counselors.
+This comprehensive approach provides a web of support for students through monthly student sessions, parent seminars and specialized training for educators and counselors.

 alma (aguila women)